News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 YourLocalCinema has many 'satisfied customers' - Each year BFI requests a YourLocalCinema.com user survey.
 In 2022 1,000 cinema-goers were surveyed.
 Feedback: Most users reported that they were very satisfied with YourLocalCinema's service.
 More people clicked 5 out of 5 than any other figure.

-YourLocalCinema provides regular data on captioned screenings data for the NDCS, which is used to generate media coverage
+YourLocalCinema provides regular data on subtitled/captioned screenings data for the NDCS, which is used to generate media coverage

 YourLocalCinema provides this FAQ page, informing users about how accessible cinema works, the service that they can expect from cinemas, and their rights regarding access, equality and inclusion.